 - Registered medical practitioners who perform the tests or provide counselling in accordance with the post-incident testing provisions are protected from legal action.

-The Guidelines have been prepared by the Department of Health to assist 'caregivers and custodians' to understand Part 8, Division 5 of the Public Health and Wellbeing Act 2008, which is concerned with the examination and testing of specified persons following an incident that may have resulted in the transfer of a specified infectious disease (HIV and/or hepatitis B, C or other forms of hepatitis that may be transmitted by blood or bodily fluids).
+The Guidelines have been prepared by the department to assist 'caregivers and custodians' to understand Part 8, Division 5 of the Public Health and Wellbeing Act 2008, which is concerned with the examination and testing of specified persons following an incident that may have resulted in the transfer of a specified infectious disease (HIV and/or hepatitis B, C or other forms of hepatitis that may be transmitted by blood or bodily fluids).